Conventional Loan After Chapter 7 Bankruptcy

 Choosing the Correct Mortgage Lenders

-- They specialize in various borrower types, including those with bankruptcy history
+Brokers specialize in various borrower types, including those with bankruptcy history.
+They can save you a ton of time and frustration.

 Preapproval Process